Look at How Much Billy Bush Has ‘Grown’

-Bill Bush would like you to know that he’s grown a lot in the two years since the country at large saw the 2005 Access Hollywood tape of Donald Trump bragging to him about sexually assaulting women.
+Billy Bush would like you to know that he’s grown a lot in the two years since the country at large saw the 2005 Access Hollywood tape of Donald Trump bragging to him about sexually assaulting women.

 In an Instagram post on Tuesday, the former TV host and always Bush family member — who was fired from his job at the Today show following the tape’s release — said he has discovered that 1) he is “NOT extraordinary” and that 2) knowing you “can laugh even in the darkest hour is a blessing.”
 To illustrate these important lessons, that he gleaned from two years of “anxiety attacks, fits of rage, feelings of betrayal and abandonment,” he shared a picture of himself taken on Oct.
 7, 2016, shortly before the tape was released, wearing a Spanx singlet.